 He believed in “Equal and exact justice to all men, of whatever state or persuasion, religious or political; peace, commerce, and honest friendship with all nations, entangling alliances with none; the support of the State governments in all their rights, as the most competent administrations for our domestic concerns and the surest bulwarks against anti-republican tendencies” and “the supremacy of the civil over the military authority; economy in the public expense, that labor may be lightly burthened; the honest payment of our debts and sacred preservation of the public faith.”

 Once in office, Jefferson followed a strict construction of the Constitution, understanding that it must be viewed historically, what today is called Original Meaning.
 “On every question of construction,” he wrote, “let us carry ourselves back to the time when the Constitution was adopted, recollect the spirit manifested in the debates, and instead of trying what meaning may be squeezed out of the text, or invented against it, conform to the probable one in which it was passed.”
-This was a reversal of Federalist loose construction practices that had expanded government.
+This was a reversal of Federalist loose construction practices that had expanded government under Washington and Adams.

 He also set about dismantling the Federalist big government infrastructure.
 By the time he left the presidency in 1809, all of Hamilton’s internal taxes had been abolished to stop what he called “the bottomless abyss of public money.”
 The federal budget under the Federalists amounted to some $5 million per year.
 President Jefferson cut this by more than half, to $2.4 million.
 The national debt was reduced from $80 million to $57 million.
 In addition, the treasury accumulated a surplus of $14 million.